Skip to content

 Other Park & Ride Lots

 The State Fair’s free Park & Ride service includes approximately 30 lots in the metro area located closer to the fairgrounds.
 A select number of lots are serviced by buses that are mostly wheelchair accessible.
 All other lots are serviced by a limited number of wheelchair-accessible buses.
-Which lots offer accessible buses will be noted in the Park & Ride link above when information becomes available.
+The lots offering accessible buses are noted at the link above.

 Other Express Bus Service